ARM-software/tarmac-trace-utilities/doc/index.rst

   No processing performed by Tarmac Trace Utilities attaches any semantic significance to the choice of unit.

+  The space between *timestamp* and *unit* is sometimes omitted, but much more typically present.

 *type*
   This is a mandatory word that indicates what type of event is described by this trace line.
 The types recognized by Tarmac Trace